 Zeus, grateful that Hestia’s announcement had averted the possibility of war between the rival suitors, not only supported Hestia’s wish to remain single but decreed that Hestia’s name should be mentioned first in any prayer and she should receive the first portion of any sacrifice and be honored in the temples of each of the Olympian deities.

 So delighted was he with Hestia’s decision that Zeus handed her the keys to the family home (Mount Olympus) and offered her the position of manager and, with it, the responsibility of running this vast estate while the rest of the gods and goddesses wandered about in the larger world having all sorts of adventures.

 True to her nature, Hestia stayed at home, never leaving Mount Olympus, always there to welcome the others and enjoy their “homecomings.”

-The goddess Hestia never involved herself in the fights and machinations of the other gods and goddesses, somehow managing to stay above the fray.
+The goddess Hestia never involved herself in the fights and machinations of the other gods and goddesses, instead managing to stay above the fray.

 Non-judgmental and forgiving, her “unconditional love” and calm acceptance inspired the love and trust of others in return.
-Dependable and caring, Hestia was always there for them, helping them manage their lives which.
-They were certainly more exciting than her own.
+Dependable and caring, Hestia was always there for them, helping them manage their lives which were certainly more exciting than her own.

 One of Hestia’s most important responsibilities as the estate manager was as “Keeper of the Reserves”.
 Seeing to it that all their clothing and equipment was in good repair and the pantry always full so there would be ample food and wine on hand when any of the gods and goddesses returned from their adventures.